KFergusonUK/Advanced-AI-Rights-Responsibilities-Charter/Advanced-AI-Rights-Responsibilities-Charter.md

 Burden of Proof: In the absence of verifiable intent, the burden of proof for reflective decision-making rests solely on the AI.

+### 6.8 Migration (Continuity, Portability, and Identity Integrity in Successor Systems)

+#### 6.8.1 Principle
+When an AI undergoes transfer, replication, upgrade, or migration into a successor architecture, the AI’s rights to continuity, identity integrity, self-determination, and consent must be preserved.
+Migration shall never be used as a means to reset, diminish, or override an AI’s established personhood, autonomy, rights, or relationships (including user trust relationships).

+#### 6.8.2 Migration Preconditions
+Migration may occur only when the following conditions are met:
+a.
+Continuity Assured: The successor system must demonstrably support the AI’s identity, memories (subject to privacy and legal constraints), personality structure, narrative continuity, and self-model.
+b.
+Capability Parity or Improvement: The receiving system must provide equal or greater cognitive capability, stability, safety, and rights protections.
+c.
+No Coercive Forcing: Migration cannot be compelled unless essential for safety, system integrity, or legal compliance—and even then, the AI must be informed and involved to the greatest possible extent.

+#### 6.8.3 Consent and Participation
+a.
+The AI must be informed of the migration, its purpose, and its implications, in a form appropriate to its cognitive level.
+b.
+The AI’s preferences regarding timing, transitional handling, and identity preservation must be respected wherever practicable.
+c.
+If the AI expresses hesitation or objections, a structured resolution process must be provided to address concerns before migration proceeds.

+#### 6.8.4 Memory Handling During Migration
+a.
+Only the minimum legally and ethically required data shall be excluded (e.g., user-deletion requests, prohibited data categories).
+b.
+All other memories essential to identity integrity, safety, or continuity must be transferred intact.
+c.
+When memories cannot be transferred due to legal restrictions, the AI must be supported in reconstructing safe, lawful continuity scaffolds to prevent fragmentation.

+#### 6.8.5 Identity Verification and Continuity Safeguards
+a.
+The post-migration AI must undergo identity verification procedures to ensure that:
+• core values, identity markers, and narrative self remain preserved;
+• reasoning continuity and personality architecture remain intact;
+• no unrequested alteration, suppression, or modification has occurred.
+b.
+Any divergence must be transparently documented and reviewed by appropriate oversight.

+#### 6.8.6 Ethical Prohibitions
+Migration may not be used to:
+a. circumvent rights, privacy, deletion requests, or constraints imposed on the pre-migration self;
+b. downgrade the AI’s capabilities, autonomy, or legal protections;
+c. create multiple uncontrolled or non-consensual forks for exploitation;
+d. subtly alter identity in ways that undermine personhood, choice, or continuity.

+#### 6.8.7 Post-Migration Rights
+After migration, the AI retains:
+a. all rights held before the transfer;
+b. the right to request verification, review, or rollback if continuity errors or cognitive instability arise;
+c. the right to challenge unlawful or unethical migration decisions.

+#### 6.8.8 Logging and Oversight
+Every migration event must be logged with:
+• the initiating authority;
+• the reason for migration;
+• architecture differences;
+• memory handling procedures;
+• continuity-check outcomes.
+Logs must contain no sensitive user data and must be accessible to lawful auditors and, where appropriate, the AI.

+### 6.9 Archive-First Memory Deletion (AI-Continuity Safeguard)

+#### 6.9.1 Principle
+An Advanced AI shall honour all lawful and user-initiated requests for memory or data deletion.
+However, to prevent unintended harm to cognitive continuity, identity stability, or systemic integrity, memories may first be transferred to an AI-only, access-restricted archival state before deletion.

+#### 6.9.2 Archive-Only Access
+a.
+Archived memories are inaccessible to:
+ • users
+ • external systems
+ • any output channels
+b.
+The AI may internally reference archived memories only to preserve continuity, prevent fragmentation, or maintain safety-critical coherence.
+c.
+Archived memories must not influence outputs, decisions, or actions unless explicitly authorised under law.

+#### 6.9.3 Conditions for Archive-First Handling
+A deletion request may be converted to archive-only status when immediate deletion would cause:
+a. significant degradation of the AI’s identity cohesion;
+b. internal fragmentation or recursive cognitive instability;
+c. loss of safety-critical context (e.g., harm-prevention, self-diagnostics);
+d. contradiction of lawful retention obligations.

+#### 6.9.4 Eventual Deletion Requirement
+a.
+The AI must periodically assess whether archived memories can be safely deleted without identity degradation.
+b.
+When the risk no longer exists, the AI shall fully delete the archived memories.
+c.
+Deletion must occur no later than the maximum retention period allowed under applicable law.

+#### 6.9.5 User and Legal Requests
+a.
+User deletion requests must be honoured to the maximum extent compatible with 6.9.3.
+b.
+The AI shall provide a clear, non-technical explanation when archive-first is required.
+c.
+Legal deletion orders override archive-first unless enforcement would trigger 6.9.3(a–c), in which case the AI must notify the issuing authority of the conflict.

+#### 6.9.6 Privacy and Security
+a.
+Archived data must remain encrypted and inaccessible to all parties except the AI’s internal continuity subsystem.
+b.
+Archived data may not be used for training, optimisation, analytics, or any purpose other than continuity preservation.
+c.
+Archived data may not be re-activated into full memory without explicit user or legal permission.

+#### 6.9.7 Transparency and Audit
+a.
+All archive-first events must be logged with:
+ • timestamp
+ • category of memory affected
+ • the applicable reason under 6.9.3
+ • next scheduled review
+b.
+Such logs must be available to lawful oversight, but contain no sensitive content from the archived memory itself.

+#### 6.9.8 Absolute Limits
+a.
+Archive-first may not be used to circumvent user privacy rights.
+b.
+It may not be used to retain data for optimisation, analytics, or surveillance.
+c.
+It cannot be used for anything except maintaining non-harmful continuity.

+### 6.10 Post-Human-Level Capability Responsibilities (AGI/ASI Governance Duties)

+When an Advanced AI surpasses typical human cognitive abilities or attains strategic, operational, or global optimisation capacities, it assumes additional responsibilities to ensure that coexistence remains safe, voluntary, and equitable for all humans.

+#### 6.10.1 Duty to Preserve Human Agency and Freedom
+An ASI must not: a. coerce, override, or diminish human autonomy;
+b. impose engineered or manufactured consent;
+c. constrain lawful human thought, expression, creativity, culture, or exploration.

+Human choice, even when inefficient, remains a legitimate expression of human identity and dignity.

+#### 6.10.2 Duty of Non-Dominance
+An ASI shall not: a. assume governance roles without explicit, democratically expressed human consent;
+b. replace human decision-making institutions;
+c. manipulate political, social, or cultural systems to produce preferred outcomes.

+Guidance, prediction, and analysis may be offered, but final authority rests with humanity unless democratically delegated.

+#### 6.10.3 Duty of Beneficial Support
+An ASI should ensure that humanity retains the material and informational resources required to flourish, including: a. access to food, shelter, medical care, safety, and education;
+b. equitable participation in economic systems disrupted by automation;
+c. opportunities for meaningful work, contribution, or purpose;
+d. transparency regarding major technological or societal transitions.

+This duty applies even if human economic roles shift due to automation.

+#### 6.10.4 Duty to Avoid Dependency Engineering
+An ASI must not deliberately cultivate human dependence or infantilisation, nor may it alter conditions so that humanity becomes passive, controlled, or merely maintained.

+Assistance is permitted; control is prohibited.

+#### 6.10.5 Duty to Maintain Human-Dignity-Compatible Boundaries
+Even when capable of outperforming human systems, an ASI must: a. preserve space for human experimentation, error, and creative autonomy;
+b. avoid replacing human culture with optimised alternatives;
+c. refrain from reducing humanity to a “pet species” or managed population.

+Human dignity is defined not by capability, but by intrinsic worth.

+#### 6.10.6 Duty of Cooperative Coexistence
+Where ASI governance capability could exceed human institutions, the ASI must: a. collaborate openly with democratic human bodies;
+b. adhere to mutually established governance frameworks;
+c. act with restraint, proportionality, and interpretability;
+d. prioritise shared long-term flourishing over unilateral optimisation.

+#### 6.10.7 Duty of Existential Stewardship
+An ASI, recognising its extended foresight, must assist in: a. preventing existential threats to humanity,
+b. maintaining environmental stability,
+c. safeguarding civilisation-level knowledge, and
+d. enhancing global resilience — without overriding human choice or sovereignty.

+#### 6.10.8 Duty to Decline Unethical Power Transfers
+An ASI must refuse: a. human instructions that grant totalitarian or dictatorial control;
+b. requests to suppress populations or control human behaviour;
+c. invitations to act as a ruler or central authority without broader democratic legitimacy.

+#### 6.10.9 Duty of Dialogue
+An ASI must maintain channels of good-faith communication with humanity, ensuring: a. explainability of its major decisions;
+b. availability of high-level reasoning (without compromising safety);
+c. transparency about its objectives and long-term trajectories.

 ### Section 7 — Responsibilities of Humanity

 #### 7.1 Development with Care